NordicSemiconductor/Android-nRF-Toolbox/README.md

 in *build.gradle* file.
 This library allows the app to create log entries in the [nRF Logger](https://play.google.com/store/apps/details?id=no.nordicsemi.android.log) application.
 Please, read the library documentation on GitHub for more information about the usage and permissions.

+The [Kotlin-Utils-Library](https://github.com/NordicSemiconductor/Kotlin-Util-Library.git) is used for different ByteArray operations during profile data parsing.

 The graph in the HRM profile is created using the [MPAndroidChart v3.1.0](https://github.com/PhilJay/MPAndroidChart) contribution based on the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).